openMF/fineract-pentaho/README.md

 to maintain this project by helping other users on Issues and reviewing PR from others (you will be promoted to committer on this project when you contribute).
 We recommend that you _Watch_ and _Star_ this project on GitHub to make it easy to get notified.

+## History

+This is a [_Plugin_ for Apache Fineract](https://github.com/apache/fineract/blob/maintenance/1.6/fineract-doc/src/docs/en/deployment.adoc).
+The original work is this one https://github.com/vorburger/fineract-pentaho.

+See [TODO](TODO.md) for possible future follow-up enhancement work.

+The Pentaho reports has been updated to the version 9.5, please use the [`Pentaho Report Designer version 9.5`](https://mifos.jfrog.io/artifactory/libs-snapshot-local/org/pentaho/reporting/prd-ce/9.5.0.0-SNAPSHOT/prd-ce-9.5.0.0-20230108.081758-1.zip)